Pokémon Go in the workplace

 The game has a lot of avid fans and is known to have an addictive element.
 This has already led to viral images being spread of bosses losing their patience with their employees.
 In contrast, other employers such as Boris Veldhuijzen Van Zanten of TNW, have made it a requirement for employees to play at least 30 minutes of the game a day.

 This does beg the question, how should employers respond to Pokémon Go and how should they deal with employees who are playing the game during their working hours?
+We asked our employment solicitors and digital media lawyers to find out.

 If you are an employer with employees popping to the shop every five minutes or so, then you may have a sneaking suspicion that they are opportunistically leaving the office to catch a nearby Pokémon.
 The first step should be for an employer to make its position clear.
 An employer should explain to its employees that they are expected to commit their full working time to performing work-related duties and personal activities should be completed outside of working hours.
 An email to all the staff should suffice.